 The plaintiff-consumer has to prove the defect, the damage and their causal link, whereas proof of fault is not needed.
 Where a plaintiff sues in tort, as a rule he must prove the defendant's fault.
 However, case law and theory hold that the burden of proof may be reversed if the plaintiff would otherwise be unable to prove the defendant's culpable conduct.
-This is held when the fact to be proven lies in the exclusive sphere of the defendant's influence, and the plaintiff is unable to gain access in order to meet his burden of proof obligations; in such a case the defendant is required to prove that he was not responsible for the occurrence of the injurious fact.
-The reversal is applied under the case law primarily for consumers' claims (see above under question 1.1).
+This is held when the fact to be proven lies in the exclusive sphere of the defendant's influence, and the plaintiff is unable to gain access in order to meet his burden of proof obligations; in such a case, the defendant is required to prove that he was not responsible for the occurrence of the injurious fact.
+The reversal is applied under case law primarily for consumers' claims (see above under question 1.1).

 2.2 What test is applied for proof of causation?
 Is it enough for the claimant to show that the defendant wrongly exposed the claimant to an increased risk of a type of injury known to be associated with the product, even if it cannot be proved by the claimant that the injury would not have arisen without such exposure?
+Is it necessary to prove that the product to which the claimant was exposed has actually malfunctioned and caused injury, or is it sufficient that all the products or the batch to which the claimant was exposed carry an increased, but unpredictable, risk of malfunction?

-It is not enough for the claimant to generally show that the defendant wrongly exposed the claimant to an increased risk of injury.
-Thus, direct connection between the injury and the specific defect has to be established by the claimant.
+It is not enough for the claimant to generally allege that the defendant wrongly exposed the claimant to an increased risk of injury.
+A direct connection between the injury caused and the specific defect has to be established by the claimant.
+As per current case law, it is necessary to be proven that the product to which the claimant was exposed has actually malfunctioned and caused the claimant's injury.